Advice: What shoes to wear in winter and how to maintain them?

 It is important to maintain your shoes regularly, especially in winter.
 About twice a month for a pair worn regularly.

-What should we do if we walk in a puddle or in slush and our shoes get dirty?
+What should you do if you step in a puddle or slush and your shoes get dirty?

 For smooth and oily leathers

-We let it dry first before pampering our shoes.
+Let it dry first before pampering your shoes.

-Pay particular attention to cleaning with milk : it is extremely important to remove any remaining dirt and salt. .
+Pay particular attention to cleaning with milk : it is super important to remove any remaining dirt and salt. .

-Be sure to let it dry and cream, even if it means taking a break to ensure that the leather reacts well and regains color.
+Make sure to let it dry well and then proceed to creaming, even if it means taking a break to ensure that the leather reacts well and regains its color.

 Here too, you can wax if you wish.